 - Lower the heat to medium and let them simmer in the sauce for 5 minutes to cook through.

-- Towards the end of the 5 minutes add 1 tbsp butter and let it melt into the sauce.
+- Towards the end of the 5 minutes add 1 tablespoon butter and let it melt into the sauce.
 It will make the sauce creamier.

 - Serve over angel hair pasta, gnocci, long grain rice or mashed potatoes.